michiakig/lexluthor/README.md

 as lex or ML-Lex) or any existing regular expression libraries (such as the one provided with SML/NJ).

+## a library, not a lexer generator

+Specifically, there is no front-end parser for regular expressions (tokens must be described using an AST datatype) and no code generator.
+Instead, regular expressions are translated to NFAs and then to DFAs in memory.
+This greatly reduces the complexity of the code, but makes it pretty unwieldy to actually use.

 ## current status

-Right now it's just a DFA-based regular expression matching engine, without any front end or actual lexer component.
+The core functionality of the lexer is complete, albeit pretty rough.
 Some of the code (the NFA to DFA conversion code especially) is kind of bad, and needs to be re-written with the goal of clarity and pedagogy in mind.

 ## Standard ML